rodrigosetti/everblog/README.md

     $ gunicorn everblog:application

-Also, please read and edit `config.py` with you local configurations (i.e. it's a good idea to let another server handle the statics, mapped in `STATIC_URL`).
+Also, please read `config.py` and create a file `config_local.py` with you local configurations (i.e. it's a good idea to let another server handle the statics, mapped in `STATIC_URL`).

 ## Requirements